deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18775/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates how image editing affects the frequency spectrum of an image, showing that Instruct-Pix2Pix primarily removes high-frequency components while preserving low-frequency content.
+> 🔼 The figure illustrates how image editing affects an image's frequency spectrum, showing that image editing predominantly removes watermarking patterns in high-frequency bands.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Process for analyzing the impact of image editing on an image's frequency spectrum.
 In this example, the editing model Instruct-Pix2Pix, denoted as ∈(·), is employed.
 The function F(·) represents the Fourier transform, and we visualize its magnitude on a logarithmic scale.